The Trend Spotter is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 - Select brogue shoes with lots of perforations for casual outfits and styles with minimal holes for formal ensembles.

-- Dress up brogues by picking a slim pair in a classic colour and wearing them with a suit or tailored trousers.
+- Dress up brogues by picking a slim pair in a classic color and wearing them with a suit or tailored trousers.

-- Pair light coloured chinos with classic brown brogues and a button-up shirt for an elegant yet relaxed look.
+- Pair light-colored chinos with classic brown brogues and a button-up shirt for an elegant yet relaxed look.

 - Wear brogues with slim dark blue jeans and a T-shirt and blazer for a stylish, smart casual look.